Getting started: Trust3 AI inventory and Run Collector¶

 Sign in to Trust3 Cloud and open the AI Governance areas your tenant provides (for example agent inventory, dashboard, or GIA, depending on product configuration).
 You should see new or updated assets that match the platforms you connected.

-If inventory does not appear after a successful run, confirm AI_GOVERNANCE_API_KEY and endpoint settings with your Trust3 administrator, and re-run the collector after fixes.
+If inventory does not appear after a successful run, confirm settings with your Trust3 administrator, and re-run the collector after fixes.

 Next steps¶